liuguoyou/FDDA/README.md

 ## Evaluate Our Models

-We also provide training logs and trained models for test.
+We also provide **original** (before the code clean up) training logs and trained models for test.
+Thus, the logs will be a little messy.
 They can be downloaded from [here](https://drive.google.com/drive/folders/1LNhxoYKG2fz3D3-7A7WiMpdjAh8f-HZH?usp=sharing):

+Due to different remote servers have different hardware and software constraints, we use different versions of PyTorch to finish our experiments.
+Noted that the PyTorch version in test should be the same as the PyTorch version in train to fully recover the accuracy.
+Please use the pytorch version in train in the first line of `train_test.log`.

 To test our models, download it and then modify the `qw, qa` in imagenet_config.hocon to set desired bit-width.
 For all layers are quantized to same bit-width, run: